 Too squeamish to cut the rabbit up yourself?
 Ask your butcher to do it for you—and remember to specify that you’d like the liver reserved, as it adds a scrumptious richness to the finished stew.
 If you’re not squeamish but simply lacking in experience, perhaps your butcher would even go as far as to oblige you with a show and tell so that you can joint the meat at home next time.
 And rest assured, you’re going to want there to be a next time.

-Rabbit in Red Wine in the Style of Ischia Recipe
+Rabbit in Red Wine Recipe

 - Quick Glance